ruffiana/fuck_machine/README.md

 While active, you can access the HTML interface via the local IP address of the computer on the network through the default TCP port of 80.
 I reccmeond you reserve an IP for your RPI.

-On RPI or computer running test code:
+On the RPI or same computer running test code:

 `http://127.0.0.1/`

 On RPI from other devices on same network:

-`http://[local IP of RPI]/`(ex:10.0.0.101)
+`http://[local IP of RPI]` - (ex: http://10.0.0.101)

-You can make this publicly accessible by adding a port forward to your router which forward 80 requests to the network IP of the device running the code:
+You can make this accessible to anyone on the internet by adding a port forward to your router which forward 80 requests to the network IP of the device running the code:

 https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/